aurelius-in/TALON/docs/architecture/HLD.md

 ## 5. Quality Attributes and Success Metrics

-High‑level design documents often include sections on non‑functional requirements and risks【662282491649061†L104-L128】.
+High‑level design documents often include sections on non‑functional requirements and risks.
 TALON defines the following key quality attributes and measurable success criteria to evaluate effectiveness and return on investment:

 * **Accuracy and Latency** – For perception jobs, gauge reading accuracy must meet ≥95 % on the pilot dataset and maintain a median latency ≤2 s (95th percentile ≤5 s).
 These thresholds ensure operators can make real‑time decisions.
 * **Reliability** – System availability targets 99.9 % uptime for the control plane and agents.
 Automated failover and redundancy within the Kubernetes cluster support this target.
 * **Security Incident Reduction** – Integration of image signing, SBOM attestation and policy gating aims to reduce security incidents.
-Cloud architecture success metrics include security incident reduction as a key performance indicator【728567826932342†L108-L118】.
+Cloud architecture success metrics include security incident reduction as a key performance indicator.
 * **Cost Efficiency** – Adopting IaC and automated policies reduces manual effort.
-Cloud architecture ROI metrics emphasise infrastructure cost optimisation, development team productivity and time‑to‑market acceleration【728567826932342†L108-L118】.
+Cloud architecture ROI metrics emphasise infrastructure cost optimisation, development team productivity and time‑to‑market acceleration.
 * **Team Productivity** – By unifying perception and infra workflows, TALON should decrease context switching and improve throughput of change requests.
-Observations such as 65 % faster release cycles when using integrated platforms support this expectation【728567826932342†L255-L260】.
+Observations such as 65 % faster release cycles when using integrated platforms support this expectation.
 * **Compliance and Auditability** – 100 % of jobs must have complete provenance records.
 Auditors should be able to verify artefacts against the transparency log with minimal effort.

 ## 6. Risks and Mitigation